Professional Development and Training at Taft

 Director of Associate Advancement

 Taft is Committed to Associate Growth and Development

 At Taft, we believe that an investment in our associates’ development is an investment in Taft’s future.
 Through the programming and learning opportunities we offer, our associates gain the tools they need to achieve their career goals, build superior professional and legal skills, and deliver outstanding value to our clients.

 Taft’s approach to associate development is centered on the belief that the best associate development includes three foundational components:

 - Candid and constructive feedback and mentoring from experienced attorneys.

 As Taft invests in our associates, we expect our associates to demonstrate initiative and take advantage of the development and learning tools at their disposal.
-Taft provides significant opportunities and support for our associates as they develop their practice and professional skills, and our associates are expected to show their own investment in their career and professional development.
+Taft provides significant opportunities and support for our associates as they develop their practice and professional skills, and our associates are encouraged to show their own investment in and ownership of their career and professional development.
 Our associates are never alone as they develop the competencies they need to thrive at our firm and in the legal profession.
-Taft is a part of our associates’ growth and development path every step of the way.
+Taft provides opportunities to help our associates grow and develop every step of the way.

 Law students and recent graduates seeking a collaborative firm, supportive team, and investment in their growth can visit our Careers page to learn more about Taft’s culture and current openings.

 Summer Associate Writing Program | Keystone